Associate Professor of Religion

 Phone Number: (814)641- 6673

-Susan Prill comes to Juniata's faculty in 2006 as an assistant professor of religion, specializing in world religions.
+Susan Prill came to Juniata's faculty in 2006 as an assistant professor of religion, specializing in world religions.
 She previously worked as a postdoctoral fellow at Hamilton College in Clinton, N.Y.
 She was promoted to associate professor in 2012.

-She is a member of the American Academy of Religion and the Association for Asian Studies.
+She is a member of the American Academy of Religion.
 She speaks and writes Hindi and can read and write Punjabi and Sanskrit.